Tesla Info: Do I have free supercharging?

 If you're a little confused and bemused by all this then you are not the only ones.
 A relatively simple thing has become very complex with multiple permutations and with changing dates, but it boils down to some quite simple basics on a given car, indicated by the option code:

-- SC01: The car has unlimited free supercharging enabled and this is transferable to the next owner
+- SC01: The car has unlimited free supercharging enabled and this is transferable to the next owner via a private sale.
+This only occurs on cars registered before April 2017 but not all cars before then will still have it.

-- SC05: The car has unlimited free supercharging enabled but this is not transferable to the next owner
+- SC05: The car has unlimited free supercharging enabled but this is not transferable to the next owner and will revert to SC04 on a sale.
+This can be any car but is most common on cars from April 2017 still registered to the first owner.

 So which option does my car have?

-If you press the charging icon on the top left of the screen it will bring up the charging display.
+- Press the charging icon on the top left of the screen it will bring up the charging display.
 In the bottom right hand corner you will find a display that says something along the lines of current session or paid charging.

 Be wary of trade sales.
 Where a car has been returned to Tesla and Tesla have sold the car into trade either directly or via an auction, they are likely to remove free supercharging however it can take some time for this to be reflected.
 If buying from a dealer then ask where they sourced the car.